 - Current drugs for heart disease risk factors.
-Researchers are investigating whether drugs now used to treat vascular disease such as blood pressure medications may also help people with Alzheimer's or reduce the risk of developing the disease.
+Researchers are investigating whether drugs such as blood pressure medications now used to treat vascular disease may also be beneficial for people with Alzheimer’s or may reduce the risk of developing dementia.

 - Drugs aimed at new targets.
-Additional projects are looking more closely at how the connection between heart disease and Alzheimer's works at the molecular level to find new drug targets.
+Additional studies are looking more closely at how the connection between heart disease and Alzheimer's works at the molecular level to find new drug targets.

 - Lifestyle choices.
-Researchers have explored whether lifestyle choices with known heart benefits, such as exercising on most days and eating a heart-healthy diet, may help prevent Alzheimer's disease or delay its onset.
+Research suggests that lifestyle choices with known heart benefits, such as exercising on most days and eating a heart-healthy diet, may help prevent Alzheimer's disease or delay its onset.

 Speeding treatment development